 Boarding a horse is a common option when you don’t have the luxury of having a barn in your yard.
-But before you start choosing a boarding barn, make sure that you’re aware of the information below.
+But before you decide to board your horse, make sure that you’re aware of the information below.

 As you look at boarding barns, find out what their specialty is.
 Some barns cater to owners who are intensely focused on upper-level competition, while others may have a more relaxed atmosphere.
 Find out if the barn has a big lesson program, and if there are lots of kids present on average.